google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_classification_in_cjk/content.md

 </figure>

-Most Korean fonts are monospaced by default, but very rarely there are also proportional and kerned sans serif.
+Most Korean fonts are monospaced by default, but very rarely there are also proportional and kerned sans serifs.
 Also, there is a Korean-only classification called “Talnemo,” meaning out-of-the-box or non-square, and this is also a proportional and kerned Korean type classification.
-Please sreadee [Type development of Hangeul](/lesson/type_development_of_hangeul) for more details.

 <figure>

 ![Sample of non-square KR font - Dongle](images/09.svg)

 </figure>

+ Please read [Type development of Hangeul](/lesson/type_development_of_hangeul) for more details.